HeadspringLabs/building-the-better-way/docs/development-guidelines/build-scripts/phases-of-a-build-script.md

 ### **CONSIDER** using GitVersion to apply unique versions without any dev intervention
 {: .text-yellow-300 }
 [GitVersion](https://gitversion.readthedocs.io/en/latest/) is a more robust alternative to MinVer that takes the repository's branching strategy into consideration when generating version numbers.
 This comes with additional configuration complexity, but ultimately allows full version numbers to be applied with minimal-to-no developer intervention.
-This can be helpful in situations where versions are not "consumer-critical" e.g. good for pairing web releases to log properties, but not for Nuget packages or API versions.
+This can be helpful in situations where versions are not "consumer-critical" e.g. good for pairing web releases to log properties, but not for NuGet packages or API versions.

 GitVersion is a separate executable that should be installed as a dotnet local tool as part of your `setup.ps1`.
 Local tools do not require any changes to PATH which make them ideal for both local development and CI scripts.
 However, in most scenarios GitVersion can be excluded from your local / development build process.
 If you are starting a new project, you may not have a tools manifest yet, you can create one easily: